Four Weddings and a Funeral: Box office

 Upon its limited release in the United States, Four Weddings and a Funeral opened with $138,486 from five theatres.
 In its wide release, the film topped the box office with $4.2 million.
 The film would go on to gross $52.7 million in the United States and Canada.

 In the United Kingdom, the film grossed £1.4 million in its opening weekend, a record for a UK production, and £2.7 million in its opening week from 211 theatres.
 It was number one for nine consecutive weeks, grossing £27.8 million, making it the second-highest-grossing film of all time in the United Kingdom behind Jurassic Park.
 It surpassed A Fish Called Wanda as the highest-grossing British film.
 In France, it was number one at the box office for ten weeks, grossing $34.4 million.
 It was also number one at the Australian box office for five weeks and was the second-highest-grossing film of the year, grossing $A21.4 million.
 Overall, it grossed $245.7 million worldwide, generating the highest percentage return on cost of films released in 1994.
 The success of the film cleared Working Title's past losses and generated over $50 million for Polygram, clearing most of their losses in the four years since they started producing films.

-Recognition

-The film was voted the 27th-greatest comedy film of all time by readers of Total Film in 2000.
-In 2004, the same magazine named it the 34th-greatest British film of all time.
-It is number 96 on Bravo's "100 Funniest Movies".